MaddHacker/string-utilz/README.md

 String.fmt('The %{s} %{s} %{s}', 'quick', 'brown', 'fox'); // 'The quick brown fox'

 ```

-## Important Note about Stringz
-These are non-destructive functional additions.
-EACH of these will check to ensure there is not already functionality that does the same thing, and only add the functionality if it doesn't exist.
-This means this is safe to use in any of your environments.

 # Slack
 This is one of several projects that are in the works, so feel free to reach out on [Slack](https://maddhacker.slack.com/).
 Please email `slack at maddhacker dot com` for an invite.